vladyc1234/IntroductionToRobotics/README.md

 The code, image and video showcasing the 7-segment display draw project are provided in the Homework3 file (in case you don't want to download the video i have provided a youtube link: https://youtu.be/scXDCKwbnkI).

 ![15012780-c213-4455-a873-8fe02fcfb06a](https://user-images.githubusercontent.com/73032808/201104272-8b5c25c2-591d-4ab6-b66b-cd5cabcb6a6b.jpg)

+## Homework 4

+A joystick moves through the 4 digit 7-segment displays digits, the button locks in on the current digit, while in the locked state moving the joystick up and down increments or decrements the number.
+Long pressing the button resets all the digit values and the current position to the first digit in the first state.